bcgov/moh-hcim-death-date-esb/README.md

 ### Database setup

 To set up the application's database, run `deathdate_pg.sql` in a new database named `registries`.
-The script will handle the creation of the required user and schema, so there is very little manual setup required.
-It will create the database with a user called "role_esb_death" with full priviliges (change these privileges later).
-Then you need to add a password for the user; you can do this either with the `\password {user}` command in a psql terminal which will prompt you for a password, or you can modify the `create user role_esb_death` line in `deathdate_pg.sql` to end with `password {password}`.
+The script will create a user called "role_esb_death" with superuser priviliges (change these privileges later) and all of the tables and sequences required by the application.
+Then you need to add a password for the user; you can do this either with the `\password role_esb_death` command in a psql terminal, or you can modify the `create user role_esb_death superuser` line in `deathdate_pg.sql` to end with `password {password}`.

 ## Setting Up an ActiveMQ Broker